UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-There are other xpaths in our system that are associated with names that are no longer needed.
+There are other XPaths in our system that are associated with names that are no longer needed.
 Do not migrate these.

 Justification
 ^^^^^^^^^^^^^

-In an RDF based system that leverages linked data, it's unnecessary to keep traditional :code:`mods:name` information like authority, displayForm, type, or description.
-Authorities are present in the URI itself and information such as description or displayForm are avaliable from the class our object refers to.
-While type is not available, it has little meaning in our current system and will only complicate things in the future.
+In an RDF based system that leverages linked data, it's unnecessary to keep traditional :code:`name` information like :code:`authority`, :code:`displayForm`, :code:`type`, or :code:`description`.
+Authorities are present in the URI itself and information such as
+:code:`description` or :code:`displayForm` are available from the class our object refers to.
+While :code:`type` is not available, it has little meaning in our current system and will only complicate things in the future.

-Xpaths
+XPaths
 ^^^^^^

-* :code:`name/role/roleTerm/@authority`
+:code:`name/role/roleTerm/@authority` OR
-* :code:`name/@authority`
+:code:`name/@authority` OR
-* :code:`name/role/roleTerm/@authorityURI`
+:code:`name/role/roleTerm/@authorityURI` OR
-* :code:`name/@type`
+:code:`name/@type` OR
-* :code:`name/displayForm`
+:code:`name/displayForm` OR
-* :code:`name/description`
+:code:`name/description`

 Decision
 ^^^^^^^^